Best Film for the Nikon F100

 - Slide film 6-8 stops

-Switching the film stock you are working with will alter the look of your pictures.
-This is an example of the wonderful things about using film.
+Swapping the film stock you are working with will alter the look of your pictures.
+This is one of the fantastic things about film.

 DX Coded Film